BobShoaun/Portfolio-V2/public/how-i-made-my-own-cryptocurrency.md

 ## The Blockchain

 Like all blockchains, the bobcoin blockchain started at its genesis block.
 Block explorer link: https://bobcoin.cash/block/0000000feec941f61402e216aad021939642cfee2e97e6fc45c7a692dd3a759f
 .
 The block was mined on a Thursday morning on 10th June 2021, when I have finalized the parameters for the blockchain.
 The initial target hash I have chosen starts with exactly 6 zeros, that means, a hash of all blocks must be smaller than the target hash (has greater or equal to 6 zeroes).
 It took roughly 15 minutes to mine the first block, at that time I thought that was too long, and considered decreasing the difficulty.
 But subsequent blocks showed that the average time is around the ballpark of 5 minutes, I was just unlucky on my first block.
 Therefore I stuck with that initial difficulty and it remains to this day.
-The address which is served the block reward, or the miner is `8GEN8Ab66ydbi82Q3wVcVwWKpvRVphN`.
+The address which is served the block reward, or the miner is:

+> `8GEN8Ab66ydbi82Q3wVcVwWKpvRVphN`

 A vanity address curated specifically to have the GEN word in front, I wanted a special address to receive the first ever bobcoins mined.

 ## Address Format